manastarla/sgpdes/README.md

 print(f"Reduction Rate: {100-reduction_rate:.2f}%")
 ```

-This example demonstrates how to load a dataset, configure the HSGP algorithm, and then execute it to obtain prototypes and evaluate the reduction in training data size.
+This example demonstrates how to load a dataset, configure the A-SGPE algorithm, and then execute it to obtain prototypes and evaluate the reduction in training data size.

 ## Citation